 With continuing crises in a number of countries and regions, the essential role of UN Peacekeeping was soon emphatically reaffirmed.
 In the second half of the 1990s, the Council authorized new UN operations in:

 - Angola - UN Angola Verification Mission III (UNAVEM III) and UN Observer Mission in Angola (MONUA);

 - Bosnia and Herzegovina - UN Mission in Bosnia and Herzegovina (UNMIBH);

 - Croatia - UN Confidence Restoration Operation in Croatia (UNCRO), UN Transitional Administration for Eastern Slavonia, Baranja and Western Sirmium (UNTAES) and UN Civilian Police Support Group (UNPSG);

-- the former Yugoslav Republic of Macedonia - UN Preventive Deployment Force (UNPREDEP);
+- North Macedonia - UN Preventive Deployment Force (UNPREDEP);

 - Guatemala - UN Verification Mission in Guatemala (MINUGUA);